quantastica/quantum-circuit/README.md

 ## measure

-Measures qubit and stores chance (0 or 1) into classical bit
+Measures qubit and stores outcome (0 or 1) into classical register

 **Qubits:** 1